zohan22/zohan22/README.md

 I'm a tech enthusiast with a strong foundation in frontend development and software testing (both manual and automated).
 I enjoy building user-friendly interfaces, writing clean code, and ensuring software quality.
 I actively collaborate on team projects and value continuous learning.

-Currently developing **CanchaWasi**, a web platform for booking sports fields.

 ---